Lego Technic: "Studded" (Beams) versus "Studless" (Liftarms)

 As of 2005, Lego has begun to re-incorporate studded bricks back into the Technic line.
 Despite not being ideal for building dense mechanisms in multiple directions, studded bricks are characterized by greater rigidity and torsional resistance than studless beams.
 Several studless sets from the mid to late 2000s and early 2010s took advantage of this fact and featured studded Technic bricks—often in load-bearing capacities.
 Examples include 2005's 8421 Mobile Crane, 2007's 8275 Motorized Bulldozer or 2013's 42009 Mobile Crane MK II.
 In recent years however, studded bricks have become all but absent from the Technic line, and remain used primarily as to mount front grills in vehicles and pieces of detail not achievable by Technic panels, while transparent plates are used for lights.

 Nevertheless, studded Technic bricks of all lengths remain in wide use outside of the Technic line proper, providing either structural reinforcement or a base for play functions in System sets.
-An example of particularly heavy use of studded Technic bricks is 75313, the Star Wars AT-AT walker (which likewise incorporates hidden studless beams for internal geometry requiring finer angles).
+2025's 60466 Yellow Bulldozer set, which is part of the Lego City line, utilizes studded Technic beams both as elements of the chassis and as seating for an axle-based engine mechanism (in much the same fashion as an older Technic set would), supplementing them with studless liftarms for actioning the bulldozer's blade and ripper to create a hybrid build utilizing all three primary systems in unison.
+An example of particularly heavy use of studded Technic bricks in a nominally System build is the very large-scale 75313, the Star Wars AT-AT walker (which likewise incorporates hidden studless beams for internal geometry requiring finer angles).